 Wooded areas, homes, and even automobiles have become engulfed in flames because of fireworks.
 Firework-related fires have typically caused at least \$21 million in property loss nationally (not adjusted for inflation) in recent years.
 A substantial portion of the property loss is due to fireworks typically involving bottle rockets or other fireworks such as rockets/aerial devices.
 Rockets can land on rooftops or wedge within certain structures and still retain enough heat to cause a fire.
 "A family's home represents the work of a lifetime," said State Fire Marshal Browning.
 "Losing your home or having a family member seriously injured because of a fireworks accident would be disastrous.
-There are safer alternatives to using fireworks this "holiday season"
+There are safer alternatives to using fireworks this holiday season.

 Public firework displays are one of those alternatives.
 These are conducted by trained professionals.
 They are the smartest and safest fireworks alternative for everyone, because they are established under controlled settings and regulations.
 Clearly, fireworks are capable of devastating and fatal injuries.
-According to the U.S. Consumer Product Safety Commission (CPSC), there are currently ten states that ban all consumer fireworks.
-"The fireworks banned in these states do not become safer just because they are used in Louisiana or other states; in which, consumer fireworks can be legally purchased," states Fire Marshal Browning.
+The State Fire Marshal's Office regulates the fireworks industry and the past has shown that retail stores operate in a safe and compliant manner; however, the use of these devices rely solely on the consumer to follow the recommended safety practices.